shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 # Uniswap Pair Creation and Volume Tracking

 In this tutorial, we are going to keep track of the reserves of tokens in Uniswap pairs.
-As you know, pairs in uniswap are created dynamically by the factory contract.
+As you know, pairs in Uniswap are created dynamically by the factory contract.
 The factory contract deploys the pair contract and then users can add liquidity to these contracts.
 Since the pair contract address is not known in advance, we will be dynamically taking the address of the pairs from the events emitted by the Factory contract.
 Whenever a new pair is created PairCreated event is emitted.
 We will be listening to this event and add the new pair contracts as data sources when they are created.

 ![Uniswap Diagram](../../../.gitbook/assets/graphuniswap.png)

 # Downloading the ABIs

 For this tutorial you will also need the ABI (Application Binary Interface) of the pair contract, as we will be listening to events in the pair contracts as well as the factory contract.
-The official abis are aviailable [here](https://github.com/Uniswap/v2-subgraph/blob/master/abis/pair.json)
+The official ABIs are aviailable [here](https://github.com/Uniswap/v2-subgraph/blob/master/abis/pair.json).

 # Defining the Data Schema

-We will first define the schema of the data that we are indexing.
-This is done in the `schema.graphql` file.
+We must define the schema of the data that we want to index.
+This is done in the `schema.graphql` file

 ```graphql
 type Pair @entity {